Open research at Emerald

 We actively participate in /partner with initiatives and organisations that share our desire to promote openness and drive change.
 These include:

 - All Emerald references are released openly via Crossref and are published under a Creative Commons Public Domain (CC0 1.0 Universal) licence

 - Transparency and Openness Promotion (TOP) Guidelines, supported by the Center for Open Science

 - OAPEN – an online library of freely accessible academic books

 The definition varies, but generally refers to making the scholarly communication process more effective, transparent and collaborative.

 There are many other outputs of the research cycle that are useful for fellow academics who want to understand and build upon your work.
 These can include research data, code, and lab notes.
-Many of these can be published on our Emerald Open Research platform.

 Why is open research important?

 - Makes science more widely available – reaches new audiences, helps developing countries, etc.

 - Supports accountability – researchers, funders and institutions are under pressure to share results funded by taxpayer money and show that money has been spent wisely.
 Increasing funder mandates around this, etc.